Russian defensive lines breached in capture of two villages in east, Ukraine says

 The commander of Ukraine’s ground forces has claimed the recapture of another village in the east of the country has helped Kyiv’s forces break through part of Russia’s defensive lines around the devastated city of Bakhmut.

-The area has been a key part of Ukraine's counteroffensive to try and reclaim territory occupied by Russia as part of its near-19 month invasion.
+The area has been a key part of Ukraine’s counteroffensive to try and reclaim territory occupied by Russia as part of its near-19-month invasion.
 Bakhmut has been the scene for some of the bloodiest fighting of the war and in the process taking on symbolic importance for both Russia and Ukraine far greater than its size.

-Retaking Klishchiivka is considered tactically important as it will allow Ukrainian forces to further extend their gains around Bakhmut and keep pushing forward..
+Retaking Klishchiivka is considered tactically important as it will allow Ukrainian forces to further extend their gains around Bakhmut and keep pushing forward.

-The recapture of Klishchiivka, announced by President Volodymyr Zelensky on Sunday night, gave Kyiv their second notable counteroffensive victory in three days – following the village of Andriivka (about 2 miles from Klishchiivka) being retaken on Friday.
+The recapture of Klishchiivka, announced by president Volodymyr Zelensky on Sunday night, gave Kyiv their second notable counteroffensive victory in three days – following the village of Andriivka (about two miles from Klishchiivka) being retaken on Friday.

-"These settlements, at first glance small, were important elements in the enemy's defensive line which stretched from Bakhmut to Horlivka," General Oleksandr Syrskyi said on the Telegram messaging app.
-"As a result of our troops' successful actions, the enemy's defensive line - which it tried to close by throwing all available reserves into battle - was breached."
+“These settlements, at first glance small, were important elements in the enemy’s defensive line which stretched from Bakhmut to Horlivka,” general Oleksandr Syrskyi said on the Telegram messaging app.
+“As a result of our troops’ successful actions, the enemy’s defensive line – which it tried to close by throwing all available reserves into battle – was breached.”

 General Syrskyi said Russian troops were still trying to regain the positions they had lost in the Bakhmut sector, and that fighting there was heavy.